autopkg/MLBZ521-recipes/README.md

 ### Matlab ###

+Recipes for both base and patch installers are available.
 Download recipe expects the installer is available in an "offline repository".
+Patch download recipe will download the the latest patch from Maple for the supplied major version.

-I license most software separately in environment and do not use the built licensePath key.
+I license most software separately in my environment and do not use the built licensePath key.
 If you want to use the built-in licensePath Key, you'll want to fork this recipe more than likely.

 If you want to customize the products that are installed, a copy of an original, albeit old, installer_input.txt is available in the recipe directory.
 I've seen people are unable to locate it as it's not included in newer versions even though the documentation points to it.